 According to John Harper of the New York Daily News:

 Person close to Kasten says Dodgers' issue with Mattingly is in-game decisions: "All he knows is what he learned from Joe (Torre).''
-Ouch.— John Harper (@NYDNHarper) October 22, 2013
+Ouch.— John Harper (@NYNJHarper) October 22, 2013

 Last night the Dodgers got rid of head trainer Sue Falsone.
 This morning the Dodgers fired bench coach Trey Hillman and advance scout Wade Taylor, both so-called "Mattingly guys".
 According to Bill Shaikin of the L.A.
 Times, Mattingly was not involved in the decision to fire Hillman.

 Mark Saxon of ESPN LA also reminded us that Mattingly said yesterday he disagreed with how the organization handled Yasiel Puig.
 "Leave it to me, it'd be one way, but that's not necessarily the way the organization wants things to go," Mattingly said.

 You put it all together, and what you have here is the "Dodgers and Its Discontents".
 Here's what I see.
 President Stan Kasten holds all the strings.
 He didn't hire Mattingly, doesn't agree with some of Mattingly's moves but is ambivalent about Mattingly at best.
 You get rid of him, who do you get?
 For the statistically-minded, it sounds like based on Harper's tweet above it won't be Dusty Baker.

 Perhaps if Mattingly stays, Kasten will have the say on who the bench coach is, someone to guide some of the in-game strategy.